LeBron James To Leave Cleveland For The Los Angeles Lakers

 Los Angeles will also open up for James more opportunities for his business ventures and social activism.

+As Cleveland.com notes, James has indicated on multiple occasions that he plans to stay in Cleveland, or at least "finish his career there."

+In a sitdown interview with CNN in 2014, James said "I plan on finishing my career back home."
+In his Sports Illustrated essay announcing his return, he said "I always believed I'd return to Cleveland finish my career there."
+At his homecoming celebration at the University of Akron, he told roughly 30,000 screaming fans: "I don't plan on going nowhere.
+I don't have the energy to do it again."

 James' reputation took a giant hit in the basketball world when he announced his decision to move to Miami eight years ago.
-But leading the Cavs in a title win in 2016 to break a 52-year championship drought in the sports-crazed city may allow fans and fellow Cavaliers to forgive some.
+But having led Cleveland to a title win in 2016 to break a 52-year championship drought in the sports-crazed city may allow fans and fellow Cavs to forgive him some.